Top 5 Invoicing Trends That Will Shape The Online World In 2023

 1. Hybrid Invoicing

 As the name suggests, hybrid invoicing involves e-invoicing using a combination of formats, like XML and EDI.
+This is particularly useful when integrating customer portals that offer features like Paddle invoicing, enabling customers to access their invoice history and modify their subscriptions.
 For example, you could have an invoice that’s in a PDF format but that has some XML data included.
 This would essentially mean that all the data would need to be available in both formats.

 This is a great way to combine technology and compatibility and enjoy the best of both worlds.
 You get all the benefits of the latest technology, but don’t have to worry about leaving anyone behind when it comes to compatibility.
 Smaller businesses that may not have sophisticated invoicing processes or systems are not excluded, and they can still create standardized invoices that get processed easily.